byCrookie/discord-music/README.md

 - **yt-dlp**: Install from [yt-dlp releases](https://github.com/yt-dlp/yt-dlp/releases) (or nightly builds if desired).
 - Add them to your system PATH or place them in the bot's directory.
 - **Deno**: Install by following the [official instructions](https://docs.deno.com/runtime/getting_started/installation/) for your platform.
 Make sure the `deno` binary is available on the PATH or configure it via the `youtube.deno` setting described below.
+- **yt-dlp-ejs scripts**: Allow yt-dlp to download the solver scripts by keeping the default `youtube.remoteComponents = ejs:github`, or install the [yt-dlp-ejs](https://pypi.org/project/yt-dlp-ejs/) package alongside yt-dlp if you manage the Python environment yourself.
 - **Opus**: Install the Opus codec if not available.
 Download from [Opus Codec](https://opus-codec.org/) or build from source.
 - **Libsodium**: Install from [Libsodium](https://libsodium.org/) if needed or build from source.